Buthidaung Township

 Buthidaung Township (Rakhine and ဘူးသီးတောင်မြို့နယ်; /my/) is a township of Maungdaw District in Rakhine State, Myanmar (Burma).
 The administrative seat is located in Buthidaung.

+The Sai Din Waterfall, which is the largest and highest waterfall in Rakhine state, is located in the Buthidaung township.

 Demographics

 As of 2024, the township has an estimated population of 206,000 people.
-The majority of the population are ethnically Rohingya, comprising approximately 70% of the residents.
+The majority of the population are ethnically Rohingya, comprising approximately 70% of the residents, while 25% are Rakhines and the rest are other groups such as Bengali Hindus, Chins, and Khumis.

 Education

 In 2010–11, there were three high schools, one high school, three middle schools, three middle schools (branches), 20 post-primary schools, and 122 primary schools.